 Finish by burnishing the foil down using a fid.
 This helps keep the foil firmly adhered to glass through the soldering.

 Tears in the foil line happen.
 Clean up the broken foil lines with a craft knife and the solder line will look nicer when project is finished.
-You can also patch the tears by placing a small section of foil over the broken foil, burnish it, and trim with the craft knife.
+You can also patch the tears by placing a small section of foil over the broken foil.
+Place the scrap on one side, burnish it, and fold it onto the edge.
+Ease the foil onto the second surface and burnish all the surfaces again.
+Then trim the scraps that extend beyond the rest of the foil with a craft knife.